ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 T: Get the work done in short time with variery differnt compound movement
 A: Instead of wear on the user.
 We directly the put on weight.
 AS  a linear move
 R: We can generize all the product into differnt function equipment
+## Tell me a time when you created an innovative product?
+S: Old product is gym smart band.
+New customer ask from equipment supplier
+T: Get the work done in short time with variery differnt compound movement
+A: Instead of wear on the user.
+We directly the put on weight.
+AS  a linear move
+R: We can generize all the product into differnt function equipment

 # 4. Are Right, A Lot
 决策正确(寻求多样的视角,挑战自己的观念)